What the Numerous User Bans Can Teach Us about Social Media (Companies)

 You are in no way able to protect your rights against a company like Facebook.
 You can’t even sue them for real as you probably agreed to something like “termination of service at any time”.

-So don’t mix up the ends with the means, social media tools are not the message.
+Don’t mix up the ends with the means.
+Social media tools are not the message.
 You don’t get angry at your hammer or screwdriver either for letting you down.

 What’s the outcome of this article?
-A simple advice: Don’t become your own grave digger, build a stable homebase instead.
+A simple advice: Don’t become your own grave digger!
+Build a stable homebase instead.
+This might be a blog or a list of subscribers or ideally both.